brandorn/brandorn.com/_posts/fragments/2017-07-16-cats-cradle-schedule.md

 	<img src="../img/fragments/cats-cradle-full.png" alt="">
 </figure>

 This is the kind of schedule that staff hand out after shows at [Cat’s Cradle](http://catscradle.com/), a long-time venue in Carrboro, NC, just west of Chapel Hill.
-The schedule is small, relevant, and indy, just like the venue itself.
+The schedule is small, relevant, and indy, like the venue itself.

 After picking up a couple of these, I began noticing how thoughtfully they were designed despite being throwaway strips of paper.